 Skills and Adult Education

 Working collaboratively with employers, skills and training providers, local authorities and other stakeholders to support people to develop their skills throughout their lives and attract business to Lancashire because of our highly skilled workforce.
+Visit the Lancashire Skills and Employment Hub

 2019 Festival of Making